 Annual China-sourced outbound flows to commercial real estate experienced a compound annual growth rate of 72% to reach over $10 billion for the year 2014.

-London's West End remained the world's highest-priced office market, but Asia continued to dominate the world's most expensive office locations.
+London's West End continued to be the world's highest-priced office market but Asia dominated the world's most expensive office locations.